-Using Simulations for Officer Development
+Using Simulations for Fire Officer Development

 The typical purpose of using simulations for officer development programs is to give potential officers realistic and relevant opportunities to practice and demonstrate the operational fireground skills required to perform at that rank.
 The simulations may also be used in the process of teaching requisite knowledge to illustrate concepts.